raspberrypilearning/editor-rocket-launch/en/step_4.md

 ## Now run your code

-Check that the rocket appears.
+Run your code and check that the rocket appears.

-Confirm the observable result.